 When you’re ready to talk, we’re ready to listen

-Dublin Rape Crisis Centre’s ‘Signs of Hope’ campaign aims to connect survivors who have accessed and benefitted from supports with others who have experienced the trauma of sexual violence but who have never sought support.
+For a second year, Dublin Rape Crisis Centre’s ‘Signs of Hope’ campaign aims to connect survivors who have accessed and benefitted from supports with others who have experienced the trauma of sexual violence but who have never sought support.

-'Signs of Hope’ is centred on a message of empowerment from survivors of sexual violence, penned in their own handwriting.
 Many of these lines are part of longer open letters written by the survivors engaged in the campaign to offer solidarity and support to other survivors – read the letters here.

 The CSO’s national Sexual Violence Survey in 2023 showed fewer than half of survivors had disclosed their experience to another person.
 Of those who had, only about 1 in 5 had accessed support from a service.
 Crucially, however, over 8 in 10 of those who did access supports found them helpful.